agingfixed/schematicsApp/docs/desktop-offline.md

 ## 5. Automating distribution (optional)

-CI/CD pipelines can archive the `dist/` folder however they prefer (zip, tar, etc.) after running `npm install && npm run build`.
-Upload the result to your release storage and reference it in documentation if teams need a pre-packaged download.
+CI/CD pipelines only need to run `npm install && npm run build`.
+The resulting `dist/downloads/index.json` and archives can be published to release storage or a CDN to power one-click downloads in other environments.